 Keegan left for Surtees in 1978, leaving Hesketh to run a single Olympus Cameras-sponsored 308E in early 1978 for Divina Galica, who had been effective in Shellsport Group 8 with a F1 Surtees.
 Lord Hesketh was wheeled out for Galica's launch, as he had been for Keegan's in 1977, but the team was very much Horsley's.
 Galica was by far the slowest in Argentina and Brazil, so was replaced by Theodore refugee Eddie Cheever, and then by Derek Daly, Keegan's successor as BP British F3 champion, but he failed to qualify for any of his three races.
 The team then folded, and Frank Dernie joined Patrick Head at Williams, where he would be responsible for the aerodynamics on the 1979 Williams FW07.
 Nigel Stroud moved to ATS, where he designed the ATS D3, and would later design Mazdaspeed's highly successful Le Mans cars.

-The two surviving 308Es were sold to John Cooper for British F1.
+The two surviving 308Es were sold to John Cooper for British F1, where they were very competitive in Bob Evans' hands.
 These cars were later sold to a German owner, and moved into historic racing in the early 1990s, where they have continued to run regularly ever since.
 The other three cars had been written off, but a car was built up using a new tub and what is believed to be the remains of 308E/1, and was sold to Ted Williams in 1979 for use in sprints and hillclimbs.
 That car, listed here as 308E/1-2, moved into historic racing in the late 1990s, and is still used regularly.
 Williams also acquired the repaired monocoque from 308E/3 as a spare, and this was finally completed as a show car in the early 1990s; in more recent years it has been used in demonstrations.